raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/scenedelegate_ios13.md

 type: "regular" # available types: [featured/regular]
 draft: false
 ---
 When we run an application on iOS, the first function called is *(_: didFinishLaunchingWithOptions:)* in the AppDelegate.
 In the AppDelegate we can also find a series of functions that are executed when the state of the application changes (going to the background, returning to the foreground, etc.).

+# What's the SceneDelegate class?
 With Xcode 11, a new SceneDelegate class appears when generating a new project.
 But, what is the function of SceneDelegate in iOS 13.
 Now, in the **SceneDelegate** class in iOS 13 the concept of window (window) has been changed to [scene](https://developer.apple.com/documentation/uikit/app_and_environment/scenes), since now an application can have more than one scene .
 That is, we can open two or more windows of the same application and interact with each other.

-#### Functions of the SceneDelegate class
+## Functions of the SceneDelegate class

 The main function in the SceneDelegate class is: